-If you own company stock and/or employer stock options, it’s very possible that you have experienced market volatility and have seen firsthand how a quick change in the stock price can materially impact the value of your stock options.
-A rising stock price can quickly change the value of your stock options into an extremely large figure.
-Potentially a figure so large that it can create a concentrated equity position that should be evaluated.
+If you own company stock or employee stock options, it’s possible that you have experienced market volatility and have seen firsthand how a quick change in the stock price can materially impact the value of your stock options.
+A rising stock price can quickly change the value of your stock options positively.
+Potentially to such an effect that it can create a concentrated equity position that should be evaluated.

-Step 1 – Review and Follow the Plan
+Step 1 – Review and Follow Your Employee Stock Option Plan

 Volatility can strike quickly and unexpectedly.
-General stock market swings or specific public news at your company can cause increased volatility in the value of your stock options.
-As the company stock moves up and down with the stock market or own its own, your stock options are going to be doing all sorts of things.
-Seeing the value of your stock options change so quickly may make you start second guessing your original plan.
+General stock market swings or specific public news at your company can cause increased volatility in the value of your employee stock options.
+As the company stock moves up and down with the stock market or on its own, your stock options may be doing all sorts of things.
+Seeing the value of your stock options change so quickly may make you start second-guessing your original plan.
 You may start considering if you should sell all of your options now.

-Rather than focusing so much on short-term price fluctuations of your options, volatile periods are a time to review your long-term plan.
-And one better, stick to it.
-Keep in mind that you aren’t in this for just a few days or weeks.
-Price swings are short-term but your focus is long-term.
-Allow your plan to play out, or make meaningful and thoughtful adjustments as necessary
+Rather than focusing on short-term price fluctuations of your options, volatile periods are a time to review your long-term plan.
+Keep in mind that you may not be in this for just a few days or weeks.
+Price swings are often short-term, but your focus is long-term.
+Allow your plan to play out, or make meaningful and thoughtful adjustments as necessary.

 It may help to go back and look at how well your plan has performed so far.
 It’s possible that you have divested some shares based on your vesting schedule and/ or expiration schedule.
-Divesting shares is one way to plan so you aren’t overweight in your company’s stock.
-It also spreads your tax bill across several years rather than one.
+Divesting shares is one way to plan, so you aren’t overweight in your company’s stock.
+It may also spread your tax bill across several years rather than one.

 A combination of reviewing your past decision making and your short and long-term goal planning is a great way to manage fear and anxiety that arises during times of market volatility.

-It’ not uncommon to continue holding stock options well after the options have vested.
-Rather than selling some of the shares when they are first available, the easier option is often to continue holding stock options without a plan.
+It’ not uncommon to continue holding employee stock options well after the options have vested.
+Rather than selling some of the shares when they are first available, the easier decision may be to continue holding stock options without a plan.
 In some cases, the decision to hold is a strategy focused on deferring income taxes.
 However, focusing too much on deferring taxes may not be the only thing you should consider when making a decision to exercise.

 The longer you hold company shares because of some tax reason, the more chance your shares have of losing value due to a drop in their stock price.
 In fact, paying a tax bill may be a far better decision than holding a stock that decreases in price by 40% or more.

-Rather than trying to plan around taxes, it may be prudent to review whether your stock option holding fits into your overall portfolio allocation and long-term financial plan.
+Rather than trying to plan around taxes, it may be prudent to review whether your employee stock options fit into your overall portfolio allocation and long-term financial plan.
 If you find that it doesn’t and that your portfolio is too heavily skewed toward company stock, it might be time to sell some shares and reallocate.

-Step 3 – Keep Track of Newly Granted Stock Options
+Step 3 – Keep Track of Newly Granted Employee Stock Options

-It’s not uncommon for employees to receive additional stock option grants.
+It’s not uncommon to receive additional employee stock option grants.
 Often, these grants are issued at a price equal to the current stock market price.

-During periods of volatility when the stock price is down, it’s likely the grant price of newly issued stock options will be equal to that of the current market price.
-A lower stock price means a lower grant price.
+During periods of volatility, when the stock price is down, the grant price of newly issued stock options may be equal to that of the current market price.
+A lower stock price likely means a lower grant price.
 All else being equal, this will lead to a greater opportunity for stock option growth as compared to a stock option grant with a higher grant price (should the stock price recover).

 As the company stock price recovers above your cost basis, you’ll benefit from that increased holding on the newly issued stock options